House Democrats plan to vote Wednesday to impeach Trump - KVIA

 The resolution, which was introduced by Democrats David Cicilline of Rhode Island, Jamie Raskin of Maryland and Ted Lieu of California, also cited the Constitution’s 14th Amendment, noting that it “prohibits any person who has ‘engaged in insurrection or rebellion against’ the United States” from holding office.

-House Speaker Nancy Pelosi told House Democrats on Sunday evening that the House would proceed with bringing an impeachment resolution to the floor this week unless Pence moves to invoke the 25th Amendment with a majority of the Cabinet to remove Trump from power.
+Pelosi told House Democrats on Sunday evening that the House would vote on impeachment this week unless Pence moves to invoke the 25th Amendment with a majority of the Cabinet to remove Trump from power.

-Pelosi’s letter was the first time she explicitly said that the House would take up impeachment on the floor this week, though it was clear that House Democrats have rapidly coalesced around an impeachment resolution in the days following the riots at the Capitol where five people died, including a US Capitol Police officer.
+“We’re going to have to do several things at once, but we got to move the agenda as well,” Schumer said.
+“Yes, we’ve got to do both.”

+While Biden and the Senate strategize for a potential trial, it’s clear Democrats are pushing forward with an impeachment vote.

-Cicilline told CNN Monday that he supports sending impeachment articles to the Senate right away, too.
-He said “we have the numbers” already to impeach Trump, and he predicted some Republicans would vote for it, too, unlike the House’s December 2019 votes to impeach Trump.
+Cicilline said Monday “we have the numbers” already to impeach Trump, and he predicted some Republicans would vote for it too, unlike the House’s December 2019 votes to impeach Trump.

 Democrats on Monday sought to take up a resolution from Raskin urging Pence and the Cabinet to invoke the 25th Amendment.
 Hoyer asked for unanimous consent to bring up the resolution, but West Virginia GOP Rep. Alex Mooney objected to the request.
 Pelosi has said the Democrats will move to bring the resolution for a floor vote on Tuesday.